U.S. Bank Business Platinum Card Review: Best for Balance Transfers

 The Capital One Spark Miles for Business Card is designed for business owners who want to earn unlimited miles on every purchase.

 This card offers two miles per dollar on purchases, with no caps.
 When you book hotels and rental cars through Capital One Travel you can earn five miles per dollar..

-This card has a $0 introductory annual fee the first year.
-After that, it increases to $95 but employee cards are free.
+This card has a $0 introductory annual fee for the first year.
+After that, the annual fee is $95, but employee cards are free.

 Business vs. Personal Cards